microsoft/TemplateStudio/CONTRIBUTING.md

 That's why many of the guidelines of this document are obvious and serve only one purpose: **Simplicity.**

-Also remeber that the Pull Requests must be done aganist the **[dev branch](https://github.com/Microsoft/WindowsTemplateStudio/tree/dev)**.
+Also remember that the Pull Requests must be done aganist the **[dev branch](https://github.com/Microsoft/WindowsTemplateStudio/tree/dev)**.

 ## Before you begin